oracle/accelerated-data-science/docs/source/user_guide/apachespark/dataflow.rst

 ADS Python SDK
 ==============

-To create a Data Flow application using the ADS Python API you need two components:
+To create a DataFlow application using the ADS Python API you need two components:

 - ``DataFlow``, a subclass of ``Infrastructure``.
 - ``DataFlowRuntime``, a subclass of ``Runtime``.

-``DataFlow`` stores properties specific to Data Flow service, such as compartment_id, logs_bucket_uri, and so on.
+``DataFlow`` stores properties specific to DataFlow service, such as compartment_id, logs_bucket_uri, and so on.
 You can set them using the ``with_{property}`` functions: